RotherOSS/doc-otobo-installation/content/migration-from-otrs-6.rst

 1. A 1:1 migration on the same application server with the same database server.

-    For MySQL there is also a script for optimised database migration.
+    TODO: For MySQL there is also a script for optimised database migration.

 2. A migration and simultaneous move to a new application server and operating system.